kirstengreen/sdv-resource-calculator/README.md

 ## Resources and Credit

-# Tutorials that helped me learn Vue.js:
-* Vue 3 for Beginners by The Net Ninja: <https://www.youtube.com/playlist?list=PL4cUxeGkcC9hYYGbV60Vq3IXYNfDk8At1>
-* Vue JS Crash Course 2021 by  Traversy Media: <https://www.youtube.com/watch?v=qZXt1Aom3Cs>

-# Special thanks to the Stardew Valley Wiki:
+### Special thanks to the Stardew Valley Wiki:
 * <https://stardewvalleywiki.com/Stardew_Valley_Wiki>
 * For the item data and images
 * Without Stardew Valley's dedicated fanbase (and ConcernedApe of course!), obtaining the data I needed for this project would have been much harder

+### Tutorials that helped me learn Vue.js:
+* Vue 3 for Beginners by The Net Ninja: <https://www.youtube.com/playlist?list=PL4cUxeGkcC9hYYGbV60Vq3IXYNfDk8At1>
+* Vue JS Crash Course 2021 by  Traversy Media: <https://www.youtube.com/watch?v=qZXt1Aom3Cs>